Setting limits with your strong-willed child can be a challenge. But with these simple techniques, you can turn difficult situations around!

 3. Give parent-approved choices

-I no longer consider compromise as the way of the wussy parent.
+I no longer consider compromise as the way of the lenient parent.
 But for a while I did: I assumed any detraction from a parent’s orders would encourage kids to sneak their way in.
 To manipulate their parents.

 That was before I learned the benefit of picking your battles.
 Yes, we need to establish boundaries, but with room for flexibility.

-Rather than expecting the world to comply, they learn how to meet the other side halfway through.
-They understand the other person and see things from their perspective.
-They feel satisfied even when their initial requests weren’t completely met.
+Rather than expecting the world to comply, he learns how to meet the other side halfway.
+He understands the other person and sees the situation from their perspective.
+He feels satisfied even when his initial requests weren’t completely met.

 “Well, you do seem a bit hungry,” you can respond.
 “I don’t want you to eat too much or you might lose your appetite or have an upset tummy.
-Tell you what: I’ll give you some of the apples now and save the rest for after your pasta.”
+But you can have some of the apples now and save the rest for after your pasta.”

 5. Respect your child

 Want to know the best way to get your child on board with nearly everything you need her to do?
 Treat her with respect.

 We adults can sometimes take this power thing to a whole new level.
 Because we have the authority, we can forget that we’re dealing with human beings.
 We disrespect our kids in ways we wouldn’t other adults or our partners.

 We condescend, we’re rude, we snap.
 And when they react in ways we don’t like, we blame them.